 With simmering volcanoes and spouting geysers, glaciers and icebergs, and deeply carved fjords, Iceland is a land where geology comes to life.
 Discover these extreme landscapes as a family, venturing into ancient caves, cruising to islands buzzing with birdlife, and taking a dip in burbling hot springs.
 Learn about pirates, sea monsters, and the island’s rich mythology, and enjoy time to get to know native Icelanders—from artisans and storytellers to local families and kids.

-Arrive in Iceland early and enjoy your first Icelandic breakfast and a leisurely dip at the Blue Lagoon, a perfect introduction to Iceland’s geothermal landscape.
+After an overnight flight, arrive in Keflavik, Iceland early and stop for a dip in the Blue Lagoon, a perfect introduction to Iceland’s geothermal landscape.
 Explore the lagoon’s volcanic origins, learn about the curative powers of its naturally heated seawater, and take a dip in these steaming springs if you wish.
-Hit the streets of Reykjavík on an afternoon walking tour, photographing colorfully painted houses and the immense Hallgrímskirkja Church.
-Take a short flight to the enchanted Westfjords peninsula and get settled in the town of Ísafjörður in time for a welcome dinner.
+Check into your Reykjavík hotel and enjoy lunch on your own.
+In the afternoon's walking tour, photograph colorfully painted houses and the immense Hallgrímskirkja Church, and take in the fascinating Settlement Exhibition at the Reykjavík City Museum.
+Enjoy a welcome dinner in a downtown restaurant.